-Being a successful manager is much more than just making sure your agents adhere to a script.
+Being a successful call center manager is much more than just making sure your agents adhere to a script.
 Get the headset on and take some calls before.
 Your employees will respect you if you can walk the walk by talking the talk, and you’ll have a much better understanding of how to coach them.

 9. Make Data-Based Decisions